akalyasri/Tic-Tac-Toe/README.md

 # Project Deliverable
 1. Sumbit a write-up document: motivating the problem, describing the Minimax algorithm and Alpha-Beta pruning, providing insights into decision-making and optimization strategies, evaluation methodologies, and reporting results
-2. a 10-minute presentation (slides)
+2. A 10-minute presentation (slides)
-3. implementation (with proper code comments) on GitHub
+3. Implementation (with proper code comments) on GitHub
-4. a demo notebook showing how to run your AI system and reproduce the reported results.
+4. A demo notebook showing how to run your AI system and reproduce the reported results.

 # References:
 1. MiniMax Algorithm: hpps://en.wikipedia.org/wiki/Minimax